holographicSol/pdfDrive/README.md

 Downloads > 100 bytes that save sucessfully may require extra handling and be otherwise unusable.

+Enumerates download url before ever landing on the final page containing the download link that contains the full download href as the download href takes time to populate.

 example:
 pdfDrive -k big pharma